-How do you know when it’s time to transition baby from his RocknPlay?
+How do you know when it’s time to transition baby from his Rock n’ Play?
 I remember feeling conflicted about it.
-The crib just seemed ginormous compared to him when we brought Asher home for the first time.
+The crib just seemed ginormous compared to him when we brought Bubby home for the first time.
 Not only that, but I had no idea how I would go about transitioning from the Rock n’ Play to the crib.
 Mamas, if you feel like you’re in the same boat as I was, then this newborn life hack is for you.

-The Fisher Price RocknPlay is an awesome baby product.
-I would highly recommend one if your little one likes to be held and feel snuggy.
+The Fisher Price Rock n’ Play is an awesome baby product.
+I would highly recommend one to my friends if their little one likes to be held and feel snuggly.
 When we came home from the hospital, our friends loaned us one and it was just what we needed.
 We used it for naps and his short spurts at nighttime.
 I used it during the day when I needed him to be in the room with me while I cooked dinner.
-I liked it for sleeping because it keeps baby elevated and Asher was a spitter, so the inclined feature was a great bonus.
+I liked it for sleeping because it keeps baby elevated and Bubby was a spitter, so the inclined feature was a great bonus.
 This could be especially beneficial if you have a reflux baby.

-If I could do it over, I would have transitioned Asher sooner.
-He was 2 1/2 months and going from the snuggy feeling of the RocknPlay to the crib was a little tough for him.
+If I could do it over, I would have transitioned Bubby sooner.
+He was 2 1/2 months and going from the snuggly feeling of the Rock n’ Play to the crib was a little tough for him.
 Also, he was used to the incline, so laying flat seemed odd to him, I think.

-Another indictator we needed to transition was because he kept pushing himself off the bottom while laying in the RocknPlay.
+Another indictator we needed to transition was because Bubby kept pushing himself off the bottom while laying in the Rock n’ Play.
 I was a little paranoid about this, even with the built in buckle!
 This also caused him to struggle to fall asleep because bouncing around was more fun than napping!
-If your baby starts to act restless, you might want to consider the possibility he is no longer comfortable in the RocknPlay.
+If your baby starts to act restless, you might want to consider the possibility he is no longer comfortable in the Rock n’ Play.

-HOW TO TRANSITION FROM THE ROCKNPLAY TO THE CRIB
+HOW TO TRANSITION FROM THE ROCK N’ PLAY TO THE CRIB

 SHOULD YOU USE A CRIB WEDGE TO MAKE THE TRANSITION SMOOTHER?